Party Popcorn Balls Recipe

 - Press just enough to hold them together without packing too tightly.

-- Mix in sprinkles, candy, nuts, or pretzels before shaping so they stick without melting.
+- Mix in sprinkles, candy, nuts, or pretzels before shaping.

-- Drop each ball into a cupcake liner or wrap in parchment, and add lollipop sticks or straws for a fun touch.
+- Drop each ball into a cupcake liner or wrap in parchment, and add lollipop sticks for a fun party-ready handle.